integreat-io/map-transform/README.md

   to the current point.
 This is used to support parent and root notations.
 - `target`: The target object at the current point.
 When setting on a path, the setting will happen on this target.

+Note that you may provide the `mapTransform()()` function with an initial state object as its second argument.
+Only `rev`, `noDefaults`, and `target` will be passed on from the state object you provide.

 ### Defining transformations with JSON